Chemical Peels are one of the most common cosmetic procedures for rejuvenating skin, treating acne, hyper-pigmentation and removing blemishes.

 Medium depth peels like the Obagi Blue Peel is an effective treatment for acne scars.
-The scars improve with each peel and continues to improve after peels stop because of the collagen production induced by the reaction of skin to chemical peels.
-The peel also smoothen and improves the quality of the rest of facial skin.
+The scars improve with each peel and continue to improve after peels stop because of the collagen production induced by the reaction of the skin to chemical peels.
+The peel also smoothens and improves the quality of the rest of facial skin.
 Read more on Acne Scars

 Dull complexion requires exfoliation in order to obtain a healthy, glowing and vibrant skin